 We have more information about Fiona’s reef involvement coming soon to a blog post.

 Josh is a real old salt from a seafaring family and has spent most of his life on boats.
 He bought his first boat when he was 18 aptly named “First Love”, but promptly changed its name to something a little less romantic.

-“Being under sail with 21 knots of breeze, introducing people to the whole new world out there”
+“I love when we’re under sail with 21 knots of breeze and introducing people to the whole new world out there”